 There are three main types of heated towel rails.

-Individually heated rails - Instead of having vertical rails, the have a connector strip inside the wall and all you see are the horizontal rails.
+INDIVIDUALLY HEATED RAILS: Instead of having vertical rails, these have a connector strip inside the wall and all you see are the horizontal rails.
 This is a minimalist style rail system.

 Heated towel rails can come in a range of materials and finishes from chrome, stainless steel, nickel, brass and copper.
 The most common are stainless steel or chrome plated brass.